What to do in Kotor: the Most Picturesque Town in Montenegro

 Adventure, Hiking and Water Activities

-Don't forget to check out my recommendations for day trips and multi-day activities mentioned above in this blog.
+Don't forget to check out my recommendations for day trips and multi-days activities mentioned above in this blog.

 Top adventure and sport activities in Kotor

-To read more about Kotor water sports, visit my page about the Bay of Kotor and water sport activities on the bay.
+To read about Kotor water sports, visit my page about the Bay of Kotor and water sport activities on the bay.
+You will learn about sailing, kayaking and canoeing, standup paddleboarding, scuba diving and snorkeling and jet skiing there.

-Below are some most popular adventures and sport activities in Kotor.
+Here are some other most popular adventures and sport activities in Kotor besides water sport activities.

 1. Take a Hike Up the Ladder of Kotor.

 Ladder of Kotor is a steep path that winds up the mountain for 2 kilometers.
-If you go all the way, you will end up in Kotor fortress again.
+If you go all the way, you will end up in Kotor fortress.

 This a strenuous hike on a loose gravel, keep this in mind and don't hike on a rainy day – the gravel will be even more slippery!